 The 2018 program that generated this book is, like the first draft, offered under a permissive free software license.
-Download it from nickm.com and generate your own book, modify the code, or do whatever else you like with the program.
-For convenience, here is a short excerpt from the code, which in its entirety is only 270 lines long and 11KB in size:
+This 2018 code no longer functions because of changes in the structure of Wikipedia articles, but it has been updated to the 2019 program.
+You may generate your own book, modify the code, or do whatever else you like with the program.
+Here is a short excerpt from the 2018 code; the overall program is only 270 lines long and 11KB in size:

 english = 'http://en.wikipedia.org'

 html = urllib2.urlopen(mass_shootings).read()

 for count, rel_url in sorted(((links.count(e), e) for e in set(links)), reverse=True):